ktravers/ktravers.github.io/_posts/2020-01-18-interview-prep-questions.md

 I ended up putting more work into these questions than more purely technical prep (memorizing algorithms, etc).
 That might surprise you, but it unquestionably paid off.
 Having this Q&A at the ready enabled me to get the information I needed from each interviewer and have a fun conversation while doing so.
 And when it came time to make a decision, it was easy to compare notes and say yes to the right team.

-Below are both lists.
-You'll notice that these questions aren't specific to any particular role, stack, or level.
+You'll notice the questions below aren't specific to any particular role, stack, or level.
 Rather, they're intended to be broadly applicable for anyone interviewing for a role on an engineering team -- at least give you a good starting point that you can refine and adapt to your specific situation.
 I hope they're as helpful for you as they were for me.

 ## QUESTIONS FOR THEM

-### Opportunities
+### 🎯 Opportunities

 _What does this team need, and how can you help them?_